Home

 Most buying transactions take place with the lawyers doing all the work and are reasonably trouble free (although they almost always invariably take longer that you want - or expect!)

-Consider using a specialist currency transfer service to transfer funds to pay for your dream property.
+Consider using a specialist currency transfer service to transfer funds when buying Crete property.
 Check out our Currency Transfer page for a list of currency companies offering competitive services.

 And finally...